-- Redundancy and related charges which include redundancy, payroll and related charges that arise from the during this transition or integration period - €29.4m (FY22: €13m). - Costs of industrial relocation, restructuring and consolidation includes the charges, other than redundancy, new activity start-up losses - €15.2m (FY22: €2.6m). - Gains on acquisition related to bargain purchases arise for acquired companies when the sum of the fair to bargain purchases - €3m (FY22: €2.4m) - Loss/Gain on asset disposals loss of €4.5m (FY22: gain of €1.4m). - The income tax charge related to the above expenses €1.5m (FY22: €1.6m).
+- Redundancy and related charges which include redundancy, payroll and related charges that arise from the closure of locations and the reduction of staff resources at various locations.
+Payroll costs of the redundant roles are included from the point of acquisition or from the start of the financial year in which the restructuring programme takes place, including those costs which are associated with the delivery of customer contracts during this transition or integration period - €29.4m (FY22: €13m). - Costs of industrial relocation, restructuring and consolidation includes the charges, other than redundancy, payroll and related charges, arising from the closure of locations, relocation of activities between sites and new activity start-up losses - €15.2m (FY22: €2.6m). - Gains on acquisition related to bargain purchases arise for acquired companies when the sum of the fair values of the assets and liabilities recognised at their fair value at the acquisition date in accordance with IFRS 3 is greater than the purchase consideration payable for the acquisition.
+The gain on acquisition related to bargain purchases - €3m (FY22: €2.4m) - Loss/Gain on asset disposals loss of €4.5m (FY22: gain of €1.4m). - The income tax charge related to the above expenses €1.5m (FY22: €1.6m).